Ekonomikum (plan 3)

 751 20 Uppsala

-I am a Senior Lecturer (US eq.
-Assistant Professor) in Information Systems in the Department of Informatics and Media at Uppsala University, Sweden.
-I also teach in the Department for Continuing Education and am a Visiting Fellow at the University of Oxford, UK.
-Previously, I was a Senior Researcher in the Oxford e-Research Centre within the Department of Engineering Science at the University of Oxford, UK, working on the EU H2020 PhenoMeNal project (large-scale computing for medical metabolomics); a Research Associate in the Data Science Institute and Department of Computing at Imperial College London, UK; and a Postdoctoral Researcher in the Department of Computer Science at the University of Oxford, UK.
+I am an Associate Professor (UK eq.
+Reader) in Information Systems in the Department of Informatics and Media at Uppsala University, Sweden.
+I also teach in the Department for Continuing Education and am a Visiting Fellow at the University of Oxford.
+Previously, I was a Senior Researcher in the Oxford e-Research Centre within the Department of Engineering Science at the University of Oxford working on the EU H2020 PhenoMeNal project (large-scale computing for medical metabolomics); a Research Associate in the Data Science Institute and Department of Computing at Imperial College London; and a Postdoctoral Researcher in the Department of Computer Science at the University of Oxford.
 I received a PhD in Computer Science from the School of Systems Engineering at the University of Reading, UK in 2010 and was supervised by Professor Vassil Alexandrov.

 I was born and raised in Hong Kong and once competed (and won a bronze medal) in the World Tenpin Bowling Youth Championship.
 I am not so good at tenpin bowling these days.

 |Nov 26, 2019||Today I gave a talk at the Stiftelsen för rättsinformation (The Trust for Legal Information) conference on Legal Information as a Governing Instrument in the past, present and future.
 I gave a talk on “A future with data science: Challenges and opportunities”, discussing data science, machine learning, and privacy-by-design approaches to making private data more FAIR, and participated in the panel session alongside the other speakers.|